pwtail/vinyl_prev/README.md

 The write operations like `obj.collection.add(item)` probably won't be supported, so you will have to use CRUD operations provided by vinyl.

-**Other features that are not supported**

-Signals are gone in *vinyl*.
-So is the lazy iteration of querysets, when the result of the queryset doesn't fit in the memory (a really half-baked feature in django, that is used very rarely anyway).

 **Model classes**

 By default, *vinyl* will create subclasses of `VinylModel` for your django